-I am an associate professor (with tenure) in the Department of Physics & Astronomy, College of Science, Texas A&M University, and a member of the George P. and Cynthia W. Mitchell Institute for Fundamental Physics and Astronomy.
+I am an associate professor (with tenure) in the Department of Physics & Astronomy and the Associate Dean for Undergraduate Programs in the College of Science at Texas A&M University.
+I am also a member of the George P. and Cynthia W. Mitchell Institute for Fundamental Physics and Astronomy.

-Before joining the Department, I was a Hubble Fellow and Goldberg Fellow at the National Optical Astronomy Observatory.
+Before joining Texas A&M, I was a Hubble Fellow and Goldberg Fellow at the National Optical Astronomy Observatory.
 I received my PhD in Astronomy from Harvard University and my BS in Physics from MIT.

 If you would like to get in touch with me, my contact information can be found here.